homunculus09/extranet-themes/README.md

 # Extranet Themes
-Hey👋 Welcome to the Extranet Themes page.
+Hey Welcome to the Extranet Themes page.
 This is a project that offers themes for the extranet via a bookmarklet.
 More themes and Chromium & Firefox extensions comming soon :)